Updated: May 2018

 - Sunscreen: You’re at the Equator.
 You get 12 hours of sunshine.
 Lather up!
 We brought a bunch of Neutrogena sunscreen with us.
 Fair warning: sunscreen is crazy expensive in the Galapagos and even in other parts of Ecuador.

 - Insect Repellent: We brought some Ultrathon insect repellent and Laura used it once or twice, but we didn’t really face bugs.
-We’ve heard some horror stories of bugs and mosquitos in Ecuador, but not a problem for us.
+We’ve heard some horror stories of bugs and the infamous Galapagos mosquitoes in Ecuador, but it was not a problem for us.

 - Sunglasses: Mandatory gear.
 Did I mention the 12 hours of sunshine?
 At the Equator?
 Bring sunglasses.